iKozay/RentACar/Sprint 2/API.md

     * `400 bad request`: JSON object containing errors
     * `401`: Unauthorized

 ### API Endpoints for Create a Vehicle
-*replace userId or reservationId with actual ID taken from database

 1. **Create a new Vehicle**
    - **URL**: `http://localhost:3000/api/vehicles/add`